The Humanities and Civic Health in Rhode Island

 Colin Woodard is the director of Nationhood Lab at the Pell Center for International Relations and Public Policy at Salve Regina University.
 He is the New York Times bestseller author of six books including American Nations: A History of the Eleven Rival Regional Cultures of North America and Union: The Struggle to Forge the Story of United States Nationhood.
 A longtime foreign correspondent, he reported from more than fifty counties and seven continents for The Christian Science Monitor and San Francisco Chronicle, and won a 2012 George Polk Award and was a finalist for a 2016 Pulitzer Prize for his investigative reporting at Maine’s Portland Press Herald.
 A graduate of Tufts University and the University of Chicago, he is a past Pew Fellow in International Journalism at the Johns Hopkins University School of Advanced International Studies and a current Fellow of the Royal Geographical Society in London.

-Woodard will discuss the Nationhood Lab, an interdisciplinary research, writing, testing and dissemination project focused on counteracting the authoritarian threat to American democracy and the centrifugal forces threatening the federation’s stability.
+Woodard discussed the Nationhood Lab, an interdisciplinary research, writing, testing and dissemination project focused on counteracting the authoritarian threat to American democracy and the centrifugal forces threatening the federation’s stability.
 The project delivers more effective tools with which to describe and defend the American liberal democratic tradition and better understand the forces undermining it.
 This fall they completed an in-depth message development and testing initiative to create an effective, compelling messaging strategy for a U.S. civic national narrative.
 The effort, involving multiple national polls and in-depth qualitative interviews, defines U.S. purpose, identity and belonging around the natural rights assertions in the Declaration of Independence and is meant to out compete the ethnonational authoritarian “MAGA” alternative.